armadaproject/armada/docs/quickstart.md

 Log in to the Grafana dashboard at [http://localhost:30001](http://localhost:30001) using the default credentials of `admin` / `prom-operator`.
 Navigate to the Armada Overview dashboard to get a view of jobs progressing through the system.

-Try submitting lots of jobs and see queues build and get processed:
+Try submitting lots of jobs and see queues get built and processed:

 ```bash
 for i in {1..50}